Voice of the Veterinary Profession survey panel

 Unstunned meat 'should be labelled', Daily Mail, 4 November 2014

-At the end of 2015, we provided survey panel members with a news release template based on Voice survey statistics about Christmas hazards that could be tailored by vets to their respective locations using regional statistics also sourced from the survey.
-Over 30 regional news stories were generated by the template, including:
+Since the end of 2015, we have provided survey panel members with news release templates based on Voice survey statistics about a range of topics of interest to local media.
+These can be tailored by vets to their respective locations using regional statistics also sourced from the survey.